 Clothes you feel comfortable moving in.
 Normally jogging bottoms and a tshirt in summer and then add a thermal layer and a jumper in the winter.
 Comfy trainers are best.
 The thinner the better.
 Bring water.
 Water is good for you.

-Can I pay online/in cash?
+Can I Drop-in?

 Can I book from my phone/tablet?